Order-One Rolling Shutter Cameras: Conclusion

 \section{Conclusion}

 We provided a new model of RS cameras and characterized \rs cameras whose picture-taking process is encoded in a rational map.
 We described parameter spaces of \rs cameras and how images of lines taken by such cameras look.
-We classified all point-line minimal problems for linear \rs cameras and discovered new problems with small numbers of solutions and image features.
+We classified all point-line minimal problems for linear \rs cameras and discovered new problems with few solutions and image features.
 In future work, we plan to implement and test the practicality of those new minimal solvers.
-Also, for the found minimal problems with higher degrees, we plan to investigate whether they can be decomposed into smaller problems via monodromy groups \cite{duff2022galois}.
+For the found minimal problems with higher degrees, we plan to investigate whether they decompose into smaller problems via monodromy groups \cite{duff2022galois}.
 We further plan to classify the minimal relative pose problems for the Straight-Cayley RS model to exhibit whether this model is not only practical for absolute, but also relative pose.
-Finally, we will analyze higher-order cameras and the affect of the order on relative pose problems.
+Finally, we will analyze higher-order cameras and the affect of the \mbox{order on relative pose problems.}